 Final payment for shipping and incidentals will be completed prior to shipping.

-The minimum space needed to do a remote studio is 25 feet wide by 35 feet deep, with high ceilings (greater than 12 feet is preferred).
-Electrical requirements are not unreasonable and I can work with 120 or 240 volt systems.
+The minimum space needed to do a remote studio is 8 meters wide by 15 meters deep, with high ceilings (greater than 3 meters is preferred).
+Electrical requirements are not unreasonable and I can work with 120 or 240 volt systems Three discrete electrical circuits are required.
+Both the color and black and white studio setups use the same space.

 Black and White Studio